mamba2410/nwd-2/DESIGN.md

 Have the core program in one script file, then pass off to a language-specific script once the basics are done.
 User can tweak each directory structure as they please via external directory files. ie read directory tree from file, then a separate one for each langauge.

 Create a README, design doc, manual and license.
-First three in markdown.
+All in markdown.

+### Program Flow
+Main script:
+1. Check user input on `$1` make sure its a valid name.
+Usage and exit if not.
+2. Parse program flags
+	- Loop through each argument until the last one
+	- Set git remote - clone if remote exists
+	- Set language variable
+	- Set init files flag
+	- Set license variable
+3. Generate directory tree
+4. Copy over and edit `.md` files
+5. Pass off to language specific script

+Language Script:
+1. Get init files flag and program name
+2. Tweak directory structure
+3. If init flag, copy over and `sed` init files

 ## Directory Structure
 ### Compiled Languages
 ```
 project/